 This application note will provide guidelines and examples on:

-- Creating AWS Greengrass Docker container
+- Creating an AWS Greengrass* Docker* container

-- Deployment AWS Greengrass on OpenNESS platform.
+- Deploying an AWS Greengrass on the OpenNESS platform.

-Certain commercial cloud service providers (CSPs), such as Amazon, have the capability of running cloud applications on edge platforms external to their cloud.
+Certain commercial cloud service providers (CSPs), such as Amazon*, have the capability of running cloud applications on edge platforms external to their cloud.
 In the case of AWS, this capability is provided by the Greengrass product.
-In Greengrass, a cloud connector component called Greengrass Core is ported to the edge platform, and interoperates with the AWS cloud to allow the cloud to deploy and provision cloud applications on the edge platform.
+In Greengrass, a cloud connector component called Greengrass Core is ported to the edge platform and interoperates with the AWS cloud to allow the cloud to deploy and provision cloud applications on the edge platform.

 The OpenNESS platform supports Amazon Greengrass.
-This Application note describes how to deploy Greengrass on the OpenNESS platform.
+This application note describes how to deploy Greengrass on the OpenNESS platform.

 Figure 1 - OpenNESS Architecture